Peter T. Harnois, DDS

-Dr. Chirban graduated from the University of Illinois Dental College in 1982 andconstantly upgrading every year by attending seminars.
+Dr. Chirban graduated from the University of Illinois Dental College in 1982 and is constantly upgrading her expertise every year by attending seminars.
 This is her 30th year of practicing Dentistry.

 “I enjoy all aspects of being a general dentist including treating patients of all ages, from 3 to 100.
 Restoring someone’s smile is my favorite procedure.
 It can be as simple as tooth whitening and bonding to more involved procedures requiring Invisalign treatment followed by crown and veneer placement.
 Patients really appreciate that we can help give them the confidence to smile again.”

 Dental Tips from Dr. Chirban: I see patients for issues regarding decay, fractured teeth, pain, discolored teeth, poorly positioned teeth and dental phobia.
 Decay is as simple as preparing the tooth without painful shots using Biolase and restoring with a tooth colored filling.
 A fractured tooth may need a crown or if it is more involved, an implant.
 Thanks to Invisalign I can reposition poorly aligned teeth to a more esthetic arrangement.
 Discolored teeth may only need an in-office teeth whitening or the patient may want veneers to give them the brightest smile possible.

 “I love being a dentist.
 After 30 years of practice I am excited about all of the technological advances that allow me to treat my patients in a state of the art office utilizing the best materials available.”